 This talk covers statistical analysis of spike train data, the modeling approach GLM, and the problem of assessing neural synchrony.

 This talk covers statistical methods for characterizing neural population responses and extracting structure from high-dimensional neural data.

-This presentation covers research to understand the activity of single neurons and populations of neurons in the visual system.
+This presentation discusses research aimed at understanding the activity of single neurons and populations of neurons in the visual system.

 This lecture discusses the the importance and need for data sharing in clinical neuroscience.